Researchers Identify Ways to Measure and Improve Home Health Care

-From 1988 through 2003, the Robert Wood Johnson Foundation (RWJF) supported the Development and Implementation of a Quality Improvement System for Home Health Care.
+From 1988 through 2003, RWJF supported the Development and Implementation of a Quality Improvement System for Home Health Care.
 The effort comprised six projects and was designed to improve the quality of home health, long-term and ambulatory care, and to study methods to improve health care quality in these settings.

 Staff developed and implemented patient outcome measures-the Outcome and Assessment Information Set (OASIS) and an outcome-based quality improvement (OBQI) system for home health care.